-Looking at this from a macro perspective, the answer really depends on how much and how quickly that annual amount of $20B could pay down the decades’ worth of accumulated “IT debt,” which we are willing to guesstimate runs north of $200 billion.
+Looking at this from a macro perspective, the answer really depends on how much and how quickly that annual amount of $20B could pay down the decades’ worth of accumulated “IT debt,” which we’re willing to guesstimate runs north of $200 billion.

-Given the probable size of this accrued debt, and the reality that a good portion of the “available” 25% would likely be siphoned off to support new requirements anyway, we do not think it would be enough to dig agencies out of the hole expeditiously.
+Given the probable size of this accrued debt, and the reality that a good portion of the “available” 25% would likely be siphoned off to support new requirements anyway, we don’t think it’d be enough to dig agencies out of the hole expeditiously.

 Now the points/counterpoints of this argument could get pretty nuanced.
-Without a functioning model of the government’s IT debt and other data, it is hard to say who is right.
-Ultimately, our theory is that the “available” 25% is not enough and some external fusion of cash is needed.
+Without a functioning model of the government’s IT debt and other data, it’s hard to say who’s right.
+Ultimately, our theory is that the “available” 25% isn’t enough and some external fusion of cash is needed.
 But if none or not enough from Congress, then from where?